-Rookie Yvan Cournoyer scored the first goal of his NHL career, on Nov.
+Rookie Yvan Cournoyer scored the first goal of his NHL career on Nov.
 28, 1963, in the Canadiens’ 7-3 win at the Detroit Red Wings.
-He went on to score 428 goals during his 16-season Hall of Fame career, all spent in Montreal.
+He scored 428 goals during his 16-season Hall of Fame career; all spent in Montreal.

-Ron Sutter made NHL history when he played in his first game, on Nov.
+Ron Sutter made NHL history when he played in his first game on Nov.
 28, 1982, a 5-5 tie between the Flyers and the Vancouver Canucks.
-This marked the first time in league history that five brothers from the same family all played in the NHL.
+This marked the first time in league history that five brothers from the same family played in the NHL.

 On Nov.
-28, 1992, Chris Kontos scored to become the first 20-goal scorer in Tampa Bay Lightning team history during a 4-3 overtime loss to the Edmonton Oilers.
-He finished the season with 27 goals, the exact amount he scored in his previous seven NHL seasons.
+28, 1992, Chris Kontos became the first 20-goal scorer in Tampa Bay Lightning team history during a 4-3 overtime loss to the Edmonton Oilers.
+He finished the season with 27 goals, the exact amount he scored in his previous seven NHL seasons combined.

-Roberto Luongo made his NHL debut, on Nov.
-28, 1999, on won his first game.
+Roberto Luongo made his NHL debut on Nov.
+28, 1999, and won his first game.
 He stopped 43 shots to lead the New York Islanders to a 2-1 win in Boston.
-He retired in 2019 with 489 career victories, the third-most in league history.
+When he retired in 2019, his 489 career victories were the third-most in league history.
 Only Martin Brodeur (691) and Patrick Roy (551) had more.